Helsinki Airport: Master plan 2020

 In October 2013, Finavia received a capital injection of €200,000,000 from the Finnish Government.
 The investment enabled Finavia to start a development program worth €900,000,000 at Helsinki Airport, aiming at maintaining the strong position of Helsinki Airport in transit traffic between Europe and Asia.
 The program started in January 2014 and is planned to last until February 2020.
 It is expected to generate about 14,000 person-years of employment.
 Helsinki Airport was expected to serve 20 million passengers per year by 2020 and create about 5,000 new jobs at the airport.
 However, the airport served almost 21 million passengers in 2018; two years before the target.
 The expansion will increase capacity at the airport to 30 million passengers.
 In order to achieve this, the airport will expand both of its terminals and open a new entrance in place of the current parking and public transport area.
+The development program ended in the autumn of 2023.

 The Suomi-rata project, started in 2019, aims to build a new railway connection to the airport.
 It would create a new, twice as fast connection from the airport to the Helsinki Central railway station as well as a connection to the Finnish Main Line, allowing direct rail access to the airport also from elsewhere in Finland.